-Teachers in the public school systems educate children in preschool through high school.
 A highly qualified teacher is a public school educator who meets the definition created under the federal education law known as No Child Left Behind.
-Teachers in general plan lessons, deliver instruction and assess students' progress.
-They are often responsible for students in common areas such as playgrounds, hallways and lunchrooms, in addition.
+Teachers in general plan lessons, deliver instruction, and assess students' progress.
+They are also frequently responsible for students in common areas such as playgrounds, hallways, and lunchrooms.
 Working with children on a daily basis might be stressful and tiring to some individuals.
 The rewards may outweigh the negatives, however, when educators are able to observe their students' many accomplishments.

-As defined by the federal government, these teachers are those who hold a bachelor's degree and a teaching license from their state, and who demonstrate competence in the subject (or subjects) they teach.
+As defined by the federal government, highly qualified teachers are those who hold a bachelor's degree and a teaching license from their state, and who demonstrate competence in the subject areas they teach.
 Individual states may have more specific regulations as to what defines a highly qualified teacher.
-The following table contains essential requirements for highly qualified teachers:

 |Degree Level||At least a bachelor's degree, though a master's may be required shortly after certification in some states|